What was Anaheim’s interim emergency shelter?

 But, looking at all those we have helped, we know many people out there do want assistance, and sometimes it takes a few times to get through.

 Plus, whether someone takes up our offer of shelter or not, we need to have a viable option for them before we can turn to enforcement in the cases where it may be warranted.

-How will this be paid for?
+How was this be paid for?